Schedule and Activities

 Return to top

-Alliance Defending Freedom Lunch-and-Learn: ‘Your Ministry in the Public Square: Understanding Your Rights and Limitations’ — Monday, July 20
+Alliance Defending Freedom lunch-and-learn: ‘Your Ministry in the Public Square: Understanding Your Rights and Limitations’ — Monday, July 20

 Many churches and ministries want to engage on issues that affect public life but are unclear on their legal rights and limitations.
 Join Alliance Defending Freedom attorney Kevin Theriot for a free luncheon to get the clarity you need to confidently lead your ministry.